setanicholas/portfolio/README.md

 ## 🔥 Passion Projects

-I am passionate about leveraging data to drive decision-making at scale and using technology to solve complex financial and operational problems.
+I enjoy about leveraging data to drive decision-making at scale and using technology to solve complex financial and operational problems.
 In my free time, I contribute to open-source projects and mentor young professionals in the field of data analytics and ERP systems.

 ---